 September 2018 Jetstar JQ62 SGN – SYD

-We flew from Phnom Penh to Ho Chi Minh City in Business Class with Qatar Air.
-We had carry on only, but Jetstar do not have a transfer desk at Ho Chi Minh City Airport so we had to clear customs and join the check in queue.
+The return journey went off without a hitch.
+We booked our transport in Phnom Penh via Klook.
+Our driver picked us up from the Raffles Hotel Le Royal where we stayed right on time and whisked us to Phnom Penh International Airport.
+We cooled our heels in the Phnom Penh Plaza Premium Lounge while waiting for our Qatar Airlines Business Class flight to Hoi Chi Minh City.
+Jetstar do not have a transfer desk at Ho Chi Minh City Airport so we had to clear customs and join the check in queue.
 This also meant that we needed a multiple entry visa for Vietnam.
 We had a smooth, incident free flight home once we were airborne.

 March 2019 Jetstar JQ27 SYD – HKT